Stateless SSO

 Why the hash?

-In order to securely connect SSO, we need to make sure that we receive the SSO user data generated by you, not someone else.
+In order to securely connect SSO, we need to make sure that SSO user data we received was generated by you, not someone else.
 The hash ensures this.
 Because the private key is only shared between you and us, no one else can generate a valid HMAC hash.
-So, when we render the <hyvor-talk-comments> element, we check if the user data and hash match.
+So, when we render the embeds, we check if the user data and the hash match.
 And, only then, do we log in the user.

 Why timestamp in the user object?